blakepuls/blake-portfolio/src/posts/leetify_bot.md

 date: "2023-06-09"
 ---

 I'm excited to share a recent project I've been working on for the Karma Gaming community.
-I've developed a script that automatically uploads CS:GO `.demo` files from a web server to the [Leetify](https://leetify.com/) site.
+I've developed a script that automatically uploads CS:GO `.dem` files from a web server to the [Leetify](https://leetify.com/) site.

 ## Project Overview

-The script is designed to run automatically after a CS:GO match finishes, uploading the resulting `.demo` file to Leetify.
+The script is designed to run automatically after a CS:GO match finishes, uploading the resulting `.dem` file to Leetify.
 This allows players to easily access and review their matches without having to manually upload each file.
 You can view the repository here: [https://github.com/blakepuls/Leetify-Bot](https://github.com/blakepuls/Leetify-Bot)

 ## Technologies Used